HDSS4IM/DPAM/README.md

 # DPAM
-You can find the full python code analysis run by github above
+You can find the full python code analysis run by github and google Colab